Locksmith - Federal Salaries of 2020

 Pay Rates for "Locksmith"How much does a Locksmith in the federal government get paid? $61,201.83* *Based on the 2020 average.

-Locksmith was the 370th most popular job in the U.S. Government in 2018, with 124 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Locksmith was the 353rd most popular job in the U.S. Government in 2020, with 143 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Locksmithing jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Locksmithing job is FWS-7, and the highest paygrade that can be attained within this job series is FWS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This standard covers nonsupervisory work involved in repairing, overhauling, modifying, testing, and installing a variety of locking devices typically found on doors, desks, compartments, mobile equipment, safes, vaults, and other secured locations.
 The work includes the manufacture and duplication of keys and the keying and combinating of locking mechanisms.

 Agencies that have hired a Locksmith